Driven grouse shooting: Opposition to driven grouse shooting

-The practices associated with driven grouse shooting have been criticised by many conservation bodies for harming moorland habitats and for illegally persecuting predators, particularly the hen harrier, which preys on grouse chicks.
-The RSPB has called for shoots to be licensed, and former RSPB Conservation Director Dr Mark Avery raised a petition calling for a ban on the practice.
-By its closure on 21 September 2016 the petition had attracted 123,077 signatures, triggering a parliamentary debate on the practice, held in Westminster Hall on 31 October 2016.
+The practices associated with driven grouse shooting have been criticized by many conservation groups for damaging moorland habitats and for illegally persecuting predators, particularly the hen harrier, which preys on grouse chicks.
+The RSPB has called for shooting to be licensed, and former RSPB Conservation Director Dr Mark Avery launched a petition calling for the practice to be banned.
+By the time it closed on 21 September 2016, the petition had gathered 123,077 signatures, triggering a parliamentary debate on the practice, held in Westminster Hall on 31 October 2016.
 "Because most of our birds evolved in wooded mosaic habitats, grouse moors, being burned and treeless, with just a fraction of native food plants, stifle most wildlife – most of the time."